 Write the YAML-Configuration-File

-Every plugin should have a basic configuration file with some meta-informations like the version, the licence, and the author.
+Every plugin should have a basic configuration file with some meta information: like the version, the license, and the author.

-The configuration file is located in the root-folder of your plugin and must have the same name as the plugin folder.
-For the cookie-consent-plugin, this looks like this:
+The configuration file is located in the root folder of your plugin, and must have the same name as the plugin folder.
+For the cookie-consent-plugin, it looks like this:

 /cookieconsent - cookieconsent.yaml - cookieconsent.php

 The configuration file is written in simple YAML syntax.
 The basic YAML file for the Cookie Consent plugin looks like this:

 name: Cookie Consent version: 1.0.0 description: Enables a cookie consent for websites author: Sebastian Schürmanns homepage: https://cookieconsent.insites.com/ licence: MIT

 If you have never heared about YAML: YAML is a simple configuration language; with a library you can easily transform a YAML file into an array.
 That is why YAML is so widespread.
 In TYPEMILL, the basic properties defined in YAML are transformed into a simple one-dimensional array like this: